lappemic/TSM_AdvStDaAn/README.md

 ## Part II

-Note: This repository is familiarization written in Markdown.
+Note: This repository is for familiarization written in Markdown.